SolidWallOfCode/txn_box/doc/design.en.rst

 ================================

 In practice, many directives and extractors work better if a parameter can be supplied.
-The classic example is :code:`preq-field` which sets a field in the proxy request.
+The classic example is :code:`proxy-req-field` which sets a field in the proxy request.
 This needs two values, the name of the field and the value to set.
 Originally this was done by passing in a list as ::

-   preq-field: [ "X-txn-box", "active" ]
+   proxy-req-field: [ "X-txn-box", "active" ]

 to set the "X-txn-box" to the value "active".
 Overall when using this I found it a bit clunky and decided to support parameters for the directive, so that this becomes ::

-   preq-field@X-txn-box: "active"
+   proxy-req-field@X-txn-box: "active"
-o

 I haven't managed to get much feedback on this concept, but I think overall the lack of need to do list syntax for such a common operation.
 One advantage is this can be used with extractors, although this leaves the question of why not use the format extension?
 The one point is having the same